 - If pulmonary edema is not heart related, it's called noncardiogenic pulmonary edema.

-Understanding the relationship between your lungs and your heart can help explain why pulmonary edema may occur.
+Understanding the relationship between the lungs and the heart can help explain why pulmonary edema may occur.

-Your lungs contain many small, elastic air sacs called alveoli.
+Lungs contain many small, elastic air sacs called alveoli.
 With each breath, these air sacs take in oxygen and release carbon dioxide.
-Normally, this exchange of gases occurs without problems.
+Typically, this exchange of gases occurs without problems.

-But sometimes, the alveoli fill with fluid instead of air, preventing oxygen from being absorbed into your bloodstream.
+But sometimes, the alveoli fill with fluid instead of air.
+This keeps the bloodstream from taking in oxygen.

-Your heart is made of two upper and two lower chambers.
+The typical heart is made of two upper and two lower chambers.
 The upper chambers (the right and left atria) receive incoming blood and pump it into the lower chambers (right and left ventricles).
-The lower chambers pump blood out of your heart.
+The lower chambers pump blood out of the heart.

-Normally, deoxygenated blood from all over your body enters the right atrium then the right ventricle, where it's pumped through large blood vessels (pulmonary arteries) to your lungs.
+Typically, blood without oxygen from all over the body enters the right atrium then the right ventricle.
+From there it's pumped through large blood vessels (pulmonary arteries) to the lungs.
 There, the blood releases carbon dioxide and picks up oxygen as it flows by the alveoli.

-The oxygen-rich blood then returns to the left atrium through the pulmonary veins, flows through the mitral valve into the left ventricle and finally leaves your heart through the largest blood vessel in the body, called the aorta.
+The oxygen-rich blood then returns to the left atrium through the pulmonary veins.
+It then flows through the mitral valve into the left ventricle.
+Finally, it leaves the heart through the body's main artery (aorta).

-The heart valves keep blood flowing in the correct direction.
-The aortic valve keeps the blood from flowing backward into your heart.
-From the aorta, the blood travels to the rest of your body.
+The heart valves keep blood flowing in the right direction.
+The aortic valve keeps the blood from flowing backward into the heart.
+From the aorta, the blood travels to the rest of the body.